addiscent/vagrant-docker-aws/README.md

 Confirm successful installation of Docker and AWS CLI by entering the following commands and noting the appropriate results:

       $ docker --version
           Docker version 1.11.2, build b9f10c9

       $ docker-compose --version
           docker-compose version 1.7.1, build 0a9ab35

       $ docker-machine --version
           docker-machine version 0.7.0, build a650a40

       $ aws --version
           aws-cli/1.10.37 Python/2.7.6 Linux/3.13.0-87-generic botocore/1.4.27

 #### Explore The New VagrantBox
 The the OS of the newly created _vagrantbox_ is _Ubuntu Server 14.04_.
 Explore it in whatever manner you wish, it's simply yet another Linux host, which happens to already have a set of Docker suite and AWS CLI commands installed.
-Do things you would never try on a host which took you four hours, (or four days), to install and configure.
-It's not sacred, it's disposable; if you corrupt it, you may _vagrant destroy_ it, (see _Uninstallation_ below), and recreate a new instance of it just as before, in less than ten minutes.
+Try things you would never feel comfortable doing on a host which in the past took two hours, (or two days), to install and configure.
+It's not sacred, it's discardable; if you corrupt it, you may _vagrant destroy_ it, (see _Uninstallation_ below), and recreate a new instance of it just as before, in less than ten minutes.

-For more advanced use, e.g., running an NGINX server or an experimental Rails project inside the _vagrantbox_, read _Vagrant's_ documentation about "Port Forwarding", so you can view HTTP pages served from the _vagrantbox_, using your web browser.
-Learn to do an easy modification to the _Vagrantfile_, and _walla_ (sic), you've got a local web-server which uses any port you choose, (within constraints). https://www.vagrantup.com/docs/networking/forwarded_ports.html

-When you are ready, return to your host terminal prompt using the usual method :
+When you are finished exploring and ready to shut it down, return to your host terminal prompt using the usual method :

       $ exit
           logout
           Connection to 127.0.0.1 closed.

 #### Uninstallation
-The _vagrant destroy_ command removes the _vagrantbox_ instance files, (the _sysroot_ volume of the _Ubuntu Server 14.04_ _vagrantbox_ itself), from storage on the host.
+The _vagrant destroy_ command removes the _vagrantbox_ instance files, (including the _sysroot_ volume of the _Ubuntu Server 14.04_ _vagrantbox_ itself), from storage on the host.
 Any changes previously made to this particular _vagrantbox_ configuration, (e.g., by using a _vagrant ssh_ session to do work such as editing/creating files on the _vagrantbox_ _sysroot_ volume), will be destroyed along with the _vagrantbox_.

 The _vagrant destroy_ command does _not_ delete the _vagrant-docker-aws-master_ work/project directory, nor any of the files in that directory :